natbat/nudibranchs-by-season/README.md

 These parameters in this format can be used for most of the iNaturalist API methods.

-### Nudibranch seasonality in Pillar point
+## Nudibranch seasonality in Pillar point

-We can use the iNaturalist [observation_histogram](http://api.inaturalist.org/v1/observations/histogram?taxon_id=47113&nelat=37.499811&nelng=-122.492738&swlat=37.492805&swlng=-122.50542&date_field=observed&interval=week_of_year) API to get a count of nudibranch observations per week-of-year across all time within our Pillar Point bounding box.
+We can use the iNaturalist **[observation_histogram](http://api.inaturalist.org/v1/observations/histogram?taxon_id=47113&nelat=37.499811&nelng=-122.492738&swlat=37.492805&swlng=-122.50542&date_field=observed&interval=week_of_year)** API to get a count of nudibranch observations per week-of-year across all time and within our Pillar Point bounding box.

 In addition to the geographic parameters that we just worked out, we are also sending the [taxon_id of 47113](https://www.inaturalist.org/taxa/47113-Nudibranchia), which is iNaturalists internal number associated with the Nudibranch taxon.
-By using this we can get all species which are under the parent 'Order Nudibranchia'.
+By using this we can get all species which are under the parent '`Order Nudibranchia`'.

 Another useful piece of naturalist knowledge is understanding the biological classification scheme of [Taxanomic Rank](https://en.wikipedia.org/wiki/Taxonomic_rank) - roughly, when a species has a latin name of two words eg '[Glaucus Atlanticus](https://en.wikipedia.org/wiki/Glaucus_atlanticus)' the first latin word is the 'Genus' like a family name **'Glaucus'**, and the second word identifies that particular species, like a given name **'Atlanticus'**.

 The two latin words together indicate a specific species, the term we use colloquially to refer to a type of animal often differs wildly region to region, and sometimes the same common name in two countries can refer to two different species.
 The common names for the Glaucus Atlanticus (which incidentally is my favourite sea slug) include: sea swallow, blue angel, blue glaucus, blue dragon, blue sea slug and blue ocean slug!
 Because this gets super confusing, Scientists like using this latin name format instead.

-The following piece of code asks the [iNaturalist Histogram API](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations_histogram) to get back per-week counts for verified observations of Nudibranchs within our Pillar point bounding box:
+The following piece of code asks the [iNaturalist Histogram API](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations_histogram) to return per-week counts for verified observations of Nudibranchs within our Pillar point bounding box:

     pillar_point_counts_per_week = fetch(
       "https://api.inaturalist.org/v1/observations/histogram?taxon_id=47113&nelat=37.499811&nelng=-122.492738&swlat=37.492805&swlng=-122.50542&date_field=observed&interval=week_of_year&verifiable=true"